ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/Working with audio data.md

 Most common audio bit depths:
  - **16-bit and 24-bit**: use integer samples
  - **32-bit**: stores the samples as floating-point values.
+Floating-point audio samples are expected to lie within the [-1.0, 1.0] range.
+Since ML models naturally work on floating-point data, the audio must first be converted into floating-point format before it can be used to train the model.

-Since human hearing is logarithmic in nature — our ears are more sensitive to small fluctuations in quiet sounds than in loud sounds — the loudness of a sound is easier to interpret if the amplitudes are in decibels, which are also logarithmic.
+Since human hearing is logarithmic in nature — our ears are more sensitive to small fluctuations in quiet sounds than in loud sounds — the loudness of a sound is easier to interpret if the amplitudes are **in decibels**, which are also logarithmic.

 - **decibel scale for real-world audio**: [**0 dB** (quietest possible sound), **+00** (louder sounds)[.
 - **digital audio signals**: ]**-00**, **0 dB** (loudest possible amplitude)].

-As a quick rule of thumb: every -6 dB is a halving of the amplitude, and anything below -60 dB is generally inaudible unless you really crank up the volume.
+As a quick rule of thumb: **every -6 dB is a halving of the amplitude**, and anything below -60 dB is generally inaudible unless you really crank up the volume.

 ### 3. Audio as a waveform